June 13, 2025, 9:35 am | Read time: 7 minutes

 8. Use Live Text in the camera app

 With iOS 15, Apple’s iPhone gained a very practical feature called Live Text.
 It automatically recognizes text in photos, which you can then highlight, copy, look up, and translate.
-This works in the camera viewfinder and with already taken photos.
+This works in the camera viewfinder as well as with already taken photos.
 If text is visible in the photo, a small, round text icon automatically appears.
-This allows you to access Live Text, which displays the recognized text in a small box.
+This allows you to access Live Text, which displays the recognized text directly in a small box.
 You can copy the text and easily paste it into another app.

 9. Scan documents